Updating a Translation Memory

 Each TU possesses a unique id by which it can be identified within the TM.

-, which will delete all translation units that are stored in the TM.
+You can also clear the entire TM by calling DeleteAllTranslationUnits(), which removes all translation units stored in the TM.

 tm.LanguageDirection.DeleteAllTranslationUnits();